chandrakanth137/GUI-Sudoku-Solver-python/README.md

 This is a Python GUI Sudoku Solver using tkinter module

 Prerequisites to run this GUI Sudoku Solver:
-  Python 3.x
+  1.Python 3.x
-  Tkinter (usually comes pre-installed with Python)
+  2.Tkinter (usually comes pre-installed with Python)

 How to run this GUI Sudoku Solver:
   1. Open command prompt / Terminal (depending upon the OS) .